konnekt/art and technology

 Augmented Reality (AR) Art

-Art that overlays digital content onto the physical world using AR technology, creating immersive and interactive visual experiences.
+A genre of art that integrates digital content into the physical environment using AR technology, offering immersive, interactive, and often site-specific visual experiences.

 Robotics in Art